 However, if you look around, you’ll quickly recognize that the Joneses are setting a financial example of what not to do.
 Follow their lead and you could end up in a bad place.
 Here are a few examples:

 They’re playing the “how much payment can you afford” game at the car dealer.
 Ever wonder how the Jones family affords that never-ending carousel of slick new vehicles?
 Maybe they can’t.
 Instead, much to the appreciation of their car salesman, they are stretching out car loans to the point where the payment is “affordable.”
 Every quarter, Experian produces a “State of the Automotive Finance Market” report.
-The latest indicated the average new car loan was over 69 months1.
+The latest indicated the average new car loan was over 69 months.
 You know how averages work and that means there are a whole bunch of loans out there with terms longer than 69 months.
-Shoot for an un-Jones like approach, something that’s affordable with a loan of no longer than 5 years.
+Shoot for an un-Jones like approach, something that’s affordable with a loan around 5 years.

 They’ve got plastic in hand for the next emergency.
 In January, the Bankrate Financial Security Index survey reported that 61% of Americans surveyed would be unable to draw from savings to respond to a $1,000 unexpected expense.
 They’d be forced to borrow from family, sell stuff or break out the good old credit card.
 Another not-so-enviable trait of the Jones crew, but a boon for credit card companies.

 Fear can be an enabler.
 It can motivate positive behaviors.
 In this case, I hope I’ve created a compelling case against trying to keep up with the Joneses.